fallen-icarus/cardano-swaps/README.md

 Interestingly, by starting with the requirement of delegation control, other nice properties naturally emerged:

   1. Composable atomic swaps
+  2. Users maintain custody of their assets at all times.
-  2. Naturally concurrent and gets more concurrent the more users there are.
+  3. Naturally concurrent and gets more concurrent the more users there are.
 No batchers are required.
-  3. Liquidity naturally spreads to all trading pairs instead of being siloed into specific trading pairs.
+  4. Liquidity naturally spreads to all trading pairs instead of being siloed into specific trading pairs.
-  4. There is no impermanent loss.
+  5. There is no impermanent loss.
-  5. ADA is all you need to interact with the DEX.
+  6. ADA is all you need to interact with the DEX.
-  6. Upgradability is extremely easy and doesn't introduce any security holes.
+  7. Upgradability is extremely easy and doesn't introduce any security holes.
-  7. Easy to integrate into any Cardano wallet software.
+  8. Easy to integrate into any Cardano wallet software.

 In addition to these nice properties, the novel use of *Beacon Tokens* can be generalized to any Decentralized Finance (DeFi) application on Cardano.